johnnyvish/lookup/README.md

     ```
     npm run dev
     ```
-   You should now be able to see the project running at localhost:5000.
+   You should now be able to see the project running at localhost.
 Use this as the url in your browser.